jamethy/activity-tracker/README.md

     - extra benefits after 5h

 ## Infrastructure
 I can be extremely cheap, and I don't like DynamoDB, so what's the next easiest thing?
-Store it in a csv in S3!
+Store everything in S3!

 ![infrastructure.png](docs/infrastructure.png)